The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 For the deeper apostille and legalisation rules, see our apostille guide.

-When AFL Says No
+When Familieretshuset Says No

 • Documents indicate one partner is not legally single — typically a partner who didn't realise an old divorce wasn't fully finalised in their home jurisdiction.

-• Forced or sham marriage suspicion — AFL has anti-fraud responsibilities and may interview both partners by video if patterns suggest a sham marriage.
+• Forced or sham marriage suspicion — Familieretshuset has anti-fraud responsibilities and may interview both partners by video if patterns suggest a sham marriage.
 Genuine couples answering normal questions sail through; this isn't a hurdle for legitimate weddings.

 • Both partners under 18 — Denmark does not permit underage marriage at all.